ksperling/aws-session/README.md

 ## Installation

+On OS X, the easiest way to install `aws-session` is via [Homebrew](https://brew.sh/): `brew install ksperling/tap/aws-session`.

+Otherwise a manual install is straightforward: just [download the script](https://raw.githubusercontent.com/ksperling/aws-session/master/aws-session) and place it somewhere on your PATH, e.g. in `/usr/local/bin`.

 Before using `aws-session`, you must have the [AWS CLI](https://aws.amazon.com/cli/) installed (through whatever [method](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) you choose) on your PATH and configured (through `aws configure` or manually).

-`aws-session` itself is a stand-alone shell script, just [download the script](https://raw.githubusercontent.com/ksperling/aws-session/master/aws-session) and place it somewhere on your PATH, e.g. in `/usr/local/bin`.

 ## Usage